nus-cs2103-AY2021S2/ip/docs/README.md

 #### Note:

-1. Task description is at max 2 words.

-2. Also you may not key in the time, and the task would still be added.
+1. You may not key in the time, and the task would still be added.

-3. Time is in 24-hour format.
+2. Time is in 24-hour format.

 ### Feature 4